 At Carnegie Mellon University, Prof. Gongora-Svartzman is an Assistant Teaching Professor for Heinz College of Information Systems and Public Policy.
 She has taught classes such as Data Mining, Application Design & Development, Exploratory Data Analysis, and Visualization with Python, among others.

-Previous to joining CMU-IS, Gabriela Gongora-Svartzman was an Adjunct Instructor for the BIA Program, Business School, Stevens Institute of Technology.
-She was also an Adjunct Associate Faculty for the Applied Analytics Program, SPS, Columbia University.
-During her time at Stevens, she has been a researcher at the Visualization for Optimal Decision Making Lab (VizDec), a Teacher Assistant for Engineering Economics E-355 (on campus and abroad), and a co-teacher for Data Visualization (EM-622) and Multi-Agent Socio-Technical Systems (ES-660), as well as a Research Scientist for the Systems Engineering Research Center (SERC).
+Before joining CMU, Prof. Gongora-Svartzman (Prof. GS) was an Adjunct Instructor for the Business Intelligence and Analytics Program, Business School, at Stevens Institute of Technology.
+She was also an Adjunct Associate Faculty for the Applied Analytics Program, School of Professional Studies at Columbia University.
+During her time at Stevens, she was a researcher at the Visualization for Optimal Decision Making Lab (VizDec), a Research Scientist for the Systems Engineering Research Center (SERC), and a co-teacher for classes such as Data Visualization and Multi-Agent Socio-Technical Systems.

 Prof. Gongora-Svartzman holds a Ph.D. in Engineering Management from Stevens Institute of Technology, School of Systems and Enterprises.
 She also holds a double major as a B.Sc. in Computer Engineering and Electrical Engineering and an M.Sc. in Computer Science.
 Prof. Gongora-Svartzman's main research areas are 1) Urban Informatics, 2) Data Visualization for Decision Making, and 3) Resilience and Social Perception.
 Examples of her research endeavors involve disaster preparedness strategies through social media analysis, quality of smart city services, equity in social movements, and transportation services.
 Her work bridges the technical performance of services and disruptions with human perceptions and experiences.